Hypomanic Episode

 Symptoms of a Hypomanic Episode

 As mentioned, hypomania usually involves large amounts of energy that can make you feel happy, euphoric, excited, and/or agitated.
-Since this condition causes significant changes in mood and behavior, others may also notice you’re experiencing an episode.
+Since this condition causes significant changes in mood and behavior, others may also notice you when you experience an episode.

-Still, in order to receive a proper bipolar diagnosis, the Diagnostics and Statistical Manual of Mental Disorders (DSM-5) claims an episode of hypomania must involve at least 3 of the following behaviors: ²
+Still, to receive a proper bipolar diagnosis, the Diagnostics and Statistical Manual of Mental Disorders (DSM-5) claims an episode of hypomania must involve at least three of the following behaviors: ²

-• Increased self-esteem, self-confidence, or feelings of gradiosity
+• Increased self-esteem, self-confidence, or feelings of grandiosity

-• Decreased need for sleep (i.e. being well-rested after only 3 hours of sleep)
+• Decreased need for sleep (i.e. being well-rested after only three hours of sleep)

 • Becoming more talkative than usual (or feeling as though you need to keep talking)